 Target thesis (P): The pious is what I am doing now, to prosecute the wrongdoer...not to prosecute is impious.
 Auxiliary hypotheses agreed upon:

-- (Q): The pious itself is the same and alike in every pious action. - (R): The impious is the opposite of all that is pious. - (S): Everything which is impious presents us with one form or appearance insofar as it is pious (e.g., both in murder and other things). - (T): There many other pious actions other than prosecuting the wrongdoer.
+(Q): The pious itself is the same and alike in every pious action.

+(R): There are many other pious actions other than prosecuting the wrongdoer.

-Conclusion (not-P): Then it is not the case piety (or the pious) is prosecuting the wrongdoer (because prosecuting is not common to all pious actions).
+Therefore, (not-P): Then it is not the case piety (or the pious) is prosecuting the wrongdoer (because prosecuting is not common to all pious actions).

-In this passage Socrates aims to refute the proposal (P), by showing that it conflicts with other beliefs Euthyphro holds, viz., (Q), (R), (S), and (T).
-His explicit challenge to Euthyphro's definition of piety relies primarily on (Q) and (T).
+In this passage Socrates aims to refute the proposal (P), by showing that it conflicts with other beliefs Euthyphro holds, viz., (Q), (R).
 One cannot consistently hold that piety is what is common to all pious actions, that piety is prosecuting the wrongdoer, and that prosecuting the wrongdoer is not common to all pious actions.
 This example is not only a paradigm of elenchtic argument, but is also a paradigm of Socrates' quest for definition.